Meet the Band

 Despite a busy life of work, marriage and raising three children, John never lost his love for bluegrass.
 After returning to the slower, country life on a farm in King William County.
 John began taking mandolin lessons.
 Before long, he was off and running.
 He met fellow musicians and mandolin players at local bluegrass jams, and those influences have been priceless.
 One of John’s greatest inspirations was the late Sonny Mead, a seasoned musician and fiddle instructor.
 Sonny took John under his wing, teaching him a little fiddle and refining his skills on the mandolin.

-John co-founded Old Dogs, New Tricks in 2011, and just hit the 15-year milestone as a musician.
+John co-founded Old Dogs, New Tricks in 2011, and just hit the 17-year milestone as a musician.
+He also enjoys playing in his churches men's group.
 His love for bluegrass is strong, and camaraderie for his fellow Old Dogs, New Tricks band members is even stronger.
-So with the support of his wife Pam, his children and now two grandchildren, John will enjoy many more years of playing bluegrass with the dogs!
+So with the support of his wife Pam, his children and now three grandchildren, John will enjoy many more years of playing bluegrass with the dogs!

 Mitch Tolson: Bass, Guitar, Vocals